memtt/malt/README.md

 	cmake -DLIBUNWIND_PREFIX=PREFIX ..

-You now can use it with matt by using :
+You now can use it with malt by using :

-	matt -s libunwind {PROGRAM}
+	malt -s libunwind {PROGRAM}

 The alternative rely on function instrumentation by adding prove on start/end for each function.
 It can be done by using -finstrument-function on your compiler juste as described in "How to use" section